-FDA Categorization of IDE Devices -Draft Guidance
+FDA Categorization of IDE Devices - Draft Guidance

-- Modifies FDA's policy on categorizing investigational device exemption (IDE) devices into either Category A (experimental/investigational) or Category B (non-experimental/investigational) which will assist CMS in determining whether an IDE device should be reimbursed by CMS. - New guidance needed because: 1.FDA's 1995 policy regarding categorization of IDE devices did not adequately articulate criteria relevant to categorizing certain studies involving IDE devices - such as feasibility studies; 2.FDA/s 1995 policy did not provide sufficient guidance regarding how a category designation may change from A to B; 3.FDA/s previous criteria did not consider all applicable regulatory pathways. (e.g. de - avo submission); 4.
-CMS changed from local Medicare Administrative Contractor review/approval of IDE studies to centralized review approval of IDE studies effective January 1, 2015;

-5. Interactions between FDA and CMS since that time have highlighted a need for changes to categorization in order to improve consistency.
+- Modifies FDA's policy on categorizing investigational device exemption (IDE) devices into either Category A (experimental/investigational) or Category B (non-experimental/investigational) which will assist CMS in determining whether an IDE device should be reimbursed by CMS. - New guidance needed because: - 1.FDA's 1995 policy regarding categorization of IDE devices did not adequately articulate criteria relevant to categorizing certain studies involving IDE devices such as feasibility studies; - 2.FDA's 1995 policy did not provide sufficient guidance regarding how a category designation may change from A to B; - 3.FDA's previous criteria did not consider all applicable regulatory pathways. (e.g. de novo submission); - 4.
+CMS changed from local Medicare Administrative Contractor review/approval of IDE studies to centralized review.approval of IDE studies effective January 1, 2015; and - 5.
+Interactions between FDA and CMS since that time have highlighted a need for changes to categorization in order to improve consistency.

-FDA Categorization of IDE Devices -Draft Guidance
+FDA Categorization of IDE Devices - Draft Guidance

-New Category A: Experimental Guidelines - ...device for which 'absolute risk' of device type has not been established, i.e., initial safety and effectiveness (S&E) questions have not been resolved, & FDA is unsure whether device type is safe and effective.
-(42 CFR 405.201(b))

-- FDA will consider a device to be in Category A if one or more of following: No PMA approval, 510(k) clearance or de novo request has been granted for proposed or similar device, and non-clinical and/or clinical data on proposed device do not resolve initial S&E questions. - Proposed device has different characteristics compared to legally marketed device & information related to marketed device does not resolve initial S&E questions of proposed device.
-Available non-clinical and/or clinical data on proposed device also do not resolve these questions. - do not resolve these questions.
-3. Proposed device is being studied for a new indication/intended use for which information from proposed or similar device related to the previous indication does not resolve initial S&E questions.
+- New Category A: Experimental Guidelines ...device for which 'absolute risk' of device type has not been established, i.e., initial safety and effectiveness (S&E) questions have not been resolved, & FDA is unsure whether device type is safe and effective.
+(42 CFR 405.201(b)) - ■FDA will consider a device to be in Category A if one or more of following: - No PMA approval, 510(k) clearance or de novo request has been granted for proposed or similar device, and non-clinical and/or clinical data on proposed device do not resolve initial S&E questions. - Proposed device has different characteristics compared to legally marketed device & information related to marketed device does not resolve initial S&E questions of proposed device.
+Available non-clinical and/or clinical data on proposed device also do not resolve these questions. - 3.
+Proposed device is being studied for a new indication/intended use for which information from proposed or similar device related to the previous indication does not resolve initial S&E questions.
 Available non-clinical and/or clinical data on proposed device relative to the new indication/intended use also do not resolve these questions.

-FDA Categorization of IDE Devices -Draft Guidance
+FDA Categorization of IDE Devices - Draft Guidance

-New Category B: Nonexperimental/Investigational Guidelines - ...device for which incremental risk is primary risk in question (i.e., initial S&E questions are resolved) or it is known that device type can be safe and effective because, e.g., other manufacturers obtained FDA premarket approval or clearance for during time (12 CEP 405 2016)). device type.
-(42 CFR 405.201(b))

-- FDA will consider a device to be in Category B if one or more of following: 1.
-No PMA approval, 510(k) clearance or de novo request granted for proposed or similar device; but available clinical data (e.g., feasibility study data) and/or non-clinical data for proposed or similar device resolve initial 5&E questions.
-2. Proposed device similar characteristics to legally marketed device & information related to marketed device resolve initial 5&E questions from proposed or similar device related to previous indication resolves initial 5&E questions.

-$^\!Additional non-clinical and/or clinical data on proposed device may be used in conjunction with the leveraged information to resolve these questions.$
+- New Category B: Nonexperimental/Investigational Guidelines ...device for which incremental risk is primary risk in question (i.e., initial S&E questions are resolved) or it is known that device type can be safe and effective because, e.g., other manufacturers obtained FDA premarket approval or clearance for device type.
+(42 CFR 405.201(b)) - FDA will consider a device to be in Category B if one or more of following: - No PMA approval, 510(k) clearance or de novo request granted for proposed or similar device; but available clinical data (e.g., feasibility study data) and/or nonclinical data for proposed or similar device resolve initial S&E questions. - 2.
+Proposed device similar characteristics to legally marketed device & information related to marketed device resolve initial S&E questions for proposed device.\ - 3.
+Proposed device being studied for new indication/intended use; but information from proposed or similar device related to previous indication resolves initial S&E questions.\ - \Additional non-clinical and/or clinical data on proposed device may be used in conjunction with the leveraged information to resolve these questions.